timothylimyl/SLAM-Neato/README.md

 ## Code Guide and explanation
 ----

-The code guide section is divided into 4 main sections namely Data generation, Mapping, Localisation, SLAM.
+The code guide section is divided into 4 main sections namely Data generation, Mapping with known poses, Localisation, SLAM.
 Each section will have thoroughly explanation of the code involved and its location.
 Technical details will be shared too.

-All the main scripts to run data generation, localisation, mapping and slam are all `main\*.m `files while the folders of functions contains the necessary auxiliaries scripts which path are added automatically in the `main\*.m` scripts.
+All the main scripts to run data generation, localisation, mapping and slam are all `main*.m `files while the folders of functions contains the necessary auxiliaries scripts which path are added automatically in the `main*.m` scripts.

 ### Data Generation